Beverly Hills, CA

 Metal crowns contain a high amount of gold, platinum, or cobalt-chromium and nickel-chromium alloys.
 These crowns are extremely strong and durable and can withstand a lot of pressure.
 Their main drawback is their metallic color, so they are usually not preferred on the incisors or canine teeth.
 However, they are perfect for restoring teeth.

-Meta crowns can last for 20 to 40 years, depending on the material and your oral care regimen.
+Metal crowns can last for 20 to 40 years, depending on the material and your oral care regimen.

 Porcelain-fused-to-metal crowns consist of a metal base covered by a layer of porcelain.
 These crowns are quite strong and natural-looking.
 They are also stain-resistant.
 However, the porcelain part of the crown can wear away with time.
 Additionally, they can wear down your opposing teeth.